TacoSauce24/group-4-second-project/README.md

 N/A

 ## Usage
-Click the link to view an example of the database.
+Click the link to view an example of the application.

 [Animals Seen Blog](<public/images/animals blog.jpg>)